 In Singapore, Adams was voted by her teammates to become captain.
 After setting a new world record in the 100 backstroke weeks before she looked to be the favorite.
 But she settled for a silver with Australia’s Minna Atherton touching first and tying Adams junior world record.
 In the 200 meter backstroke she finished 5th and she helped USA to 4th in the medley relay.

-US National Team Round for Dinner
+US National Team for Dinner

-With The Duel in the Pool set to take place in Indianapolis, just down the street from Adams home, her family invited her USA teammates over for their team meal.
+With the 2015 Duel in the Pool set to take place in Indianapolis, just down the street from Adams home, her family invited her USA teammates over for their team meal.
 She helped team USA beat Europe with her points from a third place finish in 100 backstroke and added a 4th place finish in the 200.